Advert banned over complimentary food and drink claims on train services

-Despite the firm’s website claiming passengers would receive complimentary food and drink “on most of our first-class services”, catering was available on less than 80% of journeys, the Advertising Standards Authority (ASA) found.
+Despite the firm’s website claiming passengers would receive free food and drink “on most of our first-class services”, catering was available on less than 80 per cent of journeys, the Advertising Standards Authority (ASA) found.

 Two passengers who said they frequently travelled on the first-class service but did not receive complimentary food and drink complained that the ad was misleading.